 - You will possess equal parental rights over the child in the event of a divorce

 An in-family or private adoption involves adopting a child who isn’t in state custody or the custody of a licensed agency and includes the adoption of relatives, stepchildren, and non-relatives.

 In such arrangements, the state or the court appoints an agent to assess the in-family adoption petitions to ensure compliance with the Division of Family & Children Services (DFCS) and Georgia adoption law.
 The agent then makes recommendations about the appropriateness and feasibility of the adoption placement.
 It then falls on the court to make the final determination of adoption.

-With several years of experience helping Atlanta families with adoptions, our family law attorneys at Conoscienti, Ledbetter, and Archer can provide you with invaluable counsel.
+With several years of experience helping Atlanta families with adoptions, our family law attorneys at Conoscienti and Ledbetter can provide you with invaluable counsel.
 Parents seeking a painless adoption experience can contact us for representation and guidance.